dargueta/libmetaldata/README.rst

 .. [#] I used a cross-compiler here because my Cygwin  partition kicked the bucket.
 .. [#] On macOS compiler has a bug in it that causes a crash.
 .. [#] PCC doesn't support Cygwin so I can't even install the compiler.
-.. [#] 64-bit only.
-32-bit is missing a header on my system.

 .. _ACK: https://tack.sourceforge.net/
 .. _Clang: https://clang.llvm.org/